ReproNim/OHBMEducation-2022/Exercise/README.md

 datalad save -m "ignore workdir" .gitignore
 ```

-### Data Subset
-Each student (or student group) will be assigned a subset of the above dataset for their analysis.
-This is both for practical purposes, as there is
-time to do only a limited amount of data analysis in this course, but also for didactic purposes, so that we can share (and aggregate) our individual
-results in support of both a *meta analysis* amongst our various subsets and a *mega analyis* by combining all of our individual results together.
-For our
-purposes here, each student/team will get 5 randonly assigned typically developing subjects and 5 subjects with Parkinson's Disease (PD).

 # Data Analysis
 We need to execute an analysis that supports the hypotheses we are considering.